CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Method

 The training is done in two stages.
 First the $\Delta$-encoder is pre-trained in order to render it compatible with the image encoder.
 Then, this encoder is integrated into a VideoLM and the whole pipeline is fine-tuned end-to-end.

 \PAR{$\Delta$-encoder pre-training.} The primary difficulty lies in ensuring that the $\Delta$-tokens \(X^{(t)}_P\) are aligned with the image tokens \(X^{(t)}_I\).
 To achieve this, we pre-train the $\Delta$-Encoder as a modality adapter that enables codec-derived primitives \((\tau^{(t)}, \delta^{(t)})\) to be compatible with the embedding space defined by a vision encoder.
 By aligning the $\Delta$-tokens with this space, P-frames can then be compactly represented and replace standard RGB tokens within a VideoLM.
 For pre-training, two additional modules are used on top of the outputs of the $\Delta$-encoder.
-First, a ``reference'' transformer $\theta_{\texttt{ref}}$ uses the image tokens from $I^{(t - 1)}$ and the compressed motion vector tokens $\tau^{(t)}_{\text{tok}}$, and its aim is to understand how the information moved in the image and how it modified the original tokens.
+First, a ``reference'' transformer $\theta_{\texttt{ref}}$ uses the image tokens from $I^{(t - 1)}$ and the compressed motion vector tokens $\tau^{(t)}_{\text{tok}}$, and its aim is to understand how the information moved in the image and how this displacement transforms the reference tokens.
 This is akin to the warping in Eq.~\ref{eq:codec-eq}.
 Second, a ``warped'' transformer $\theta_{\texttt{warped}}$ takes these enriched tokens and the residual tokens $\delta^{(t)}_{\texttt{emb}}$ in order to add the residual information as in Eq.~\ref{eq:codec-eq}.
 These final features $\hat{X}^{(t)}_P$ should be similar to the image features extracted from the raw $\hat{I}^{(t)}$.
 The process can be summarized as:

 To align $\Delta$-tokens with image tokens, we apply patch-wise regression against the outputs of a frozen vision encoder.
 Let $X^{(t)}_I = \phi_{\text{RGB}}(\hat{I}^{(t)}) \in \mathbb{R}^{M \times d}$ denote the tokens of the ground-truth target frame.
 We minimize: